smuktevi/recipeat/README.md

 **Here's our Web App: [RecipEat!](https://recipeat-app.herokuapp.com/login)**

+## Installation and Setup

+**Quick Info (for Grading)**

+* Testing was implemented mainly on our 'modules' folder where we have all of our back-end source code.
+* For testing we excluded files from our 'app' folder as it consisted mainly of HTML templates.
+We did not implement testing on routes.py.
+* We have achieved a 100% coverage using unit tests for all our back-end python files.
+This can be seen in our coverage reports and Codecov.
+* You may choose to run the app locally or via the website link.

 ## Background
 Figuring out what to eat based on the food you have in your fridge can be a difficult task for many.
 This task is made even harder when someone is trying to eat healthy.
 RecipEat aims to solve this problem by providing healthy recipes that can be made with the food someone has on hand.
 RecipEat works with a user’s dietary constraints and nutritional goals to provide recipe recommendations that are the most relevant to the user.
 RecipEat also allows for a visual comparison of recipes so that users can quickly decide which recipe they would rather make.